amazeeio/docs/step_by_step_guides/golive_on_amazeeio.md

 ## SSL/HTTPS

-You can enable SSL on your sites.
-Feel free to get in touch with us to enable this feature on your site `support@amazee.io`.
+You can enable SSL for free on your sites. amazee.io provides you with a free SSL certificate!
+Get in touch with us to enable this feature on your site `support@amazee.io`.
 To make sure that your site is ready to serve traffic via https ensure that following parts are already incldued via https:

   - Iframes
   - external Javascript libraries